asaskiap/Ballet_Company_App/client/README.md

 - WEEKLY EMAIL (logic and styling) 🔆 ✅
 - style for mobile ✅
 - pin guard for admin sign up ✅

-# Saturday
+- fix edit profile styling for web & spread columns better ✅

-- error handling
+- error handling ✅

+- add more photos to styling ✅
+- focus forms on appearance ✅
+- hover for buttons ✅
+- mobile styling adjustments for comments ✅

+- comments for announcements ✅

+# TO DO

+- edit & delete for comments

 - why is order edit triggering retrun to home page? ❗

-# final touches

-- add more photos to styling
 - finish adding pointe shoe makers

-- password reset change and/ or reset function
+- password change and/ or reset function
+- pagination for announcements

-# nice to have
+# possible

 - custom order item
   (- item catalogue)